Apify Actor Discoverability & SEO Audit avatar

 Share

-Audits an Apify Actor for AI-agent discoverability against an evidence-grounded rubric.
-Returns a punch list of failed checks across 8 dimensions, plus copy-paste-ready improvement text for everything that didn't pass.
+Audit an Apify Actor for AI-agent discoverability, Store ranking, and SEO against an evidence-grounded rubric — and make it easier for AI agents to find.
+Returns a punch list of failed checks across 9 dimensions (description quality, schema, disambiguation, README, store hygiene, a live probe of whether the Actor surfaces in agent-facing Actor search, and more), plus copy-paste-ready improvement text for everything that didn't pass.
 Useful before publishing a new Actor or before requesting agentic-payment whitelisting.

 What this does

 Submit one Actor identifier (username/name or 17-char ID).
-The Actor fetches the target's Store metadata, its latest build (full README + parsed input schema + dataset schema), and its public Store row, then runs a deterministic 8-dimension rubric grounded in 2026 peer-reviewed research on agent tool selection.
+The Actor fetches the target's Store metadata, its latest build (full README + parsed input schema + dataset schema), and its public Store row, then runs a 9-dimension rubric: 8 deterministic checks grounded in 2026 peer-reviewed research on agent tool selection, plus a live probe of whether the Actor actually surfaces in the agent-facing Actor search.

 What you get back, per run: